Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah, that makes sense.

-Could give them a nickname.
+Could give him a nickname.

 A nickname is much better, yes.

-Yeah, that's fun, like a mobby nickname.
+Like a mobby nickname.

-I do just want to say, though, Dave, you really swung in there and took my thing.
+you really swung in there and took my thing.

 Sorry.